Wani Swaka Lo Buluk

 The addition of Plumlee gave Perth the inside presence they needed, showcased in a Perth win over New Zealand (80–79), when he recorded 23 points and 18 rebounds, becoming the first Wildcat to record 20+ points and 15+ rebounds in a game since 2007.

-As a development player, Swaka Lo Buluk would appear in only 11 games, averaging 2.3 points, 0.6 rebounds, and 0.4 assists.
+As a development player, Wani Swaka Lo Buluk appeared in only 11 games during the season, averaging 2.3 points, 0.6 rebounds, and 0.4 assists.

 SYDNEY KINGS